epfl-ada/ada-2022-project-teambadass/README.md

 ## Methods 🔤

-### Spearman Correlation
-We used the Spearman correlation to test for a monotonic relation between various attributes and revenue.

 ### T-tests
 We use t-tests to determine if there is a significant difference between the means (`revenue`) of different groups.
 We simulate the t-tests 10 000 times to calculate the statistical power, and we use bootstrap with 10 000 draws to compute the 95% CI.
 We have been able to use t-tests without normality because of the central limit theorem.